arabcoders/watchstate/guides/path-match.md

 Path matching adds a local GUID source named `guid_path`.
 When enabled, WatchState derives a stable hash from backend-reported media file paths and stores it alongside the normal GUIDs.

+This feature becomes available in v1.8.5+ and is disabled by default for now.

 # When Path Matching Helps

 Path matching is useful when your backends have missing, weak, or inconsistent external IDs, but they still point at the same local media files.